Gogu Rădulescu: With Ceaușescu

 Andrei recounts that Ceaușescu "didn't trust Rădulescu, but needed him."
-Also according to Andrei, Rădulescu himself "never criticized Ceaușescu during sessions", but, as member of the interwar underground, he could approach the party leader informally, outside meetings, and inform him on less convenient aspects.
+Also according to Andrei, Rădulescu himself "never criticized Ceaușescu during sessions", but, as member of the interwar underground, he could approach the party leader informally, outside meetings, and provide him with notes on the less glamorous aspects of economic life.
 From 1974, he had to abide by Ceaușescu's orders as President of Romania, namely that all public functionaries use their birth names, and began signing himself as "Gheorghe Rădulescu" (other figures affected were Constantinescu-Iași and Paul Niculescu-Mizil, who used demonyms in their surnames).
 Rădulescu's ascent was consecrated on 28 November of that year, when he became a member of the reorganized Politburo, or "Executive Political Committee" (CPEx), being the only one of its members to have received a postgraduate education before the onset of communism.
 He served there uninterruptedly, to 22 December 1989.

-He was returned to the MAN in the March 1969 and March 1975 elections, both times at Alexandria.
-He held various other positions in executive or advisory bodies, including as inaugural chairman of the Higher Court of Financial Control (22 May 1973–December 22, 1989).
+Rădulescu was returned to the MAN in the March 1969 and March 1975 elections, both times at Alexandria.
+He held various other positions in executive or advisory bodies, including as inaugural chairman of the Higher Court of Financial Control (22 May 1973–22 December 1989); he is seen by the Court's staff of economists as their founding figure.
+As argued by scholar Constantin Petrescu, Rădulescu personally invented the institution to ensure his own survival upon Maurer's relative marginalization—and also to provide Ceaușescu with "leverage" over "the structures of party and state."

-Rădulescu was again Deputy Prime Minister in 18 March 1975–March 19, 1979, taking over as Vice President of the Supreme Council of Economic and Social Development (20 March 1979) after which he joined the State Council (2 April 1979–December 22, 1989).
+Rădulescu was again Deputy Prime Minister in 18 March 1975–19 March 1979, taking over as Vice President of the Supreme Council of Economic and Social Development (20 March 1979) after which he joined the State Council (2 April 1979–22 December 1989).
 From 25 January 1977, he also served as a member of the CPEx "Permanent Bureau", a 15-member panel which exercised direct control over government bodies; he preserved this position in 1984, when the Bureau membership was slashed to just 8 members.
 Though critical of what he called (in 1974) "an inflationary phenomenon of decorations", Rădulescu himself accepted a number of high distinctions.
 In 1964, his membership in the Star of Romania was elevated to First Class (reconfirmed in 1984); he was also received into the Order of Tudor Vladimirescu, First Class (1966), and recognized as a Hero of Socialist Labor in 1971.
 He also had scholarly recognition, being inducted on the PCR's Academy for Social and Political Studies.
 He continued to participate in MAN elections: in March 1980, he took a seat for Buzău, and, in March 1985, began his final term, at Găești.